Leatherback sea turtle: Anatomy and physiology

-Mechanical Properties
+Mechanical properties

-The carapace of the leatherback sea turtle has a unique design which enables the sea turtles to withstand high hydrostatic pressures as they dive to depths of 1200m.
+The carapace of the leatherback sea turtle has a unique design which enables the sea turtles to withstand high hydrostatic pressures as they dive to depths of 1200 m.
 Unlike other sea turtles, the leatherback sea turtle has a soft, leathery skin which covers the osteoderms rather than a hard keratinous shell.
 The osteoderms are made up of bone-like hydroxyapatite/collagen tissue and have jagged edges, referred to as teeth.
 These osteoderms are connected by a configuration of interpenetrating extremities called sutures that provide flexibility to the carapace, enabling in plane and out of plane movement between osteoderms.
 This is important since the lungs, and thus the carapace, expand when taking in air and contract when deep diving.

 The sutures connect rigid elements and flexible joints in a zig-zag configuration, so there is no region where teeth can easily penetrate the carapace.
 There are two main failure mechanisms for the tires in tension: tooth failure corresponding to mineral-brittle failure; and interfacial failure between teeth corresponding to collagen-ductile failure.
 The triangular tooth geometry is able to evenly distribute load and absorb energy.
 This leads to a high strength in tension since this geometry takes advantage of the tensile strength of bone and the interface.
 Additionally, the carapace is tough because sutures prevent crack propagation.
 Under load, cracks interact with the sutures which can resist crack growth via crack bridging.
 This phenomenon was observed in sequential compression of osteoderm samples.

 Physiology

-Leatherbacks have been viewed as unique among extant non-avian reptiles for their ability to maintain high body temperatures using metabolically generated heat, or endothermy.
+Leatherbacks have been viewed as unique among extant reptiles for their ability to maintain high body temperatures using metabolically generated heat, or endothermy.
 Initial studies on their metabolic rates found leatherbacks had resting metabolisms around three times higher than expected for reptiles of their size.
 However, recent studies using reptile representatives encompassing all the size ranges leatherbacks pass through during ontogeny discovered the resting metabolic rate of a large D. coriacea is not significantly different from predicted results based on allometry.

 Rather than using a high resting metabolism, leatherbacks appear to take advantage of a high activity rate.
 Studies on wild D. coriacea discovered individuals may spend as little as 0.1% of the day resting.
 This constant swimming creates muscle-derived heat.
 Coupled with their countercurrent heat exchangers, insulating fat covering, and large size, leatherbacks are able to maintain high temperature differentials compared to the surrounding water.
 Adult leatherbacks have been found with core body temperatures that were 18 C-change above the water in which they were swimming.

 Leatherback turtles are one of the deepest-diving marine animals.
 Individuals have been recorded diving to depths as great as 1280 m.

 Typical dive durations are between 3 and 8 minutes, with dives of 30–70 minutes occurring infrequently.

-They are also the fastest-moving non-avian reptiles.
+They are also the fastest-moving reptiles.
 The 1992 edition of the Guinness Book of World Records lists the leatherback turtle moving at 35.28 km/h in the water.
 More typically, they swim at 1.80–10.08 km/h.